rishn/Selichot/README.md

 ## Notes

 - **Authentication:** The site uses Firebase for authentication.
-Users need to be logged in to access certain routes.
+Users must be logged in to access certain routes.
 - **Routing:** Routes are protected to prevent unauthorized access.
-- **Hebrew Date Integration:** Selichot content and audio are presented based on traditional Hebrew dates.
+- **Hebrew Date Integration:** Selichot content and audio are based on traditional Hebrew dates.
+- **Audio Files:** The current audio files are placeholders for demonstration purposes.
+Final audio files are expected from the client.